Iago's Credo - Verdi's Otello

-In the 2023-2024 season he will sing George in Of Mice and Men in a return to Livermore Valley Opera.
-House debuts this season will be with Winter Opera Saint Louis as Leporello in Don Giovanni, Detroit Opera as Terry in Breaking the Waves, and Florida Grand Opera as Tonio in Pagliacci.
-Mr. Mellon will also sing the title role in an adaptation of Monteverdi's Ulysseswith In Series Opera.
+In the 2023-2024 season, Mellon returned to Livermore Valley Opera to sing George in Of Mice and Men.
+House debuts include Winter Opera Saint Louis as Leporello in Don Giovanni, Detroit Opera as Terry in Breaking the Waves, Florida Grand Opera as Tonio in Pagliacci and returns to Opera Theatre of St. Louis for roles in La bohème and Galileo.
+Mr. Mellon will also sing the title role in an adaptation of Monteverdi's Ulysses with In Series Opera.

-In the 2022–2023 season, he debuted at Opera Tampa as Tonio, Lyric Opera of Kansas City as Escamillo in Carmen and Tulsa Opera as Taddeo in L'italiana in Algeri.
-He returned to Pensacola Opera to sing Marcello in La bohèmeand Syracuse Opera/Tri-Cities Opera for the title role in Le nozze di Figaro.
-He made a role debut as Dandini in La Cenerentolawith Opera Maine, where he previously performed Figaro and Papageno in Die Zauberflöte.
+In 2022–2023 he debuted at Opera Tampa as Tonio, with Lyric Opera of Kansas City as Escamillo in Carmen and Tulsa Opera as Taddeo in L'italiana in Algeri.
+He returned to Pensacola Opera to sing Marcello in La bohème and Syracuse Opera/Tri-Cities Opera for the title role in Le nozze di Figaro.
+He made a role debut as Dandini in La Cenerentola with Opera Maine, where he previously performed Figaro and Papageno in Die Zauberflöte.

 In previous seasons, Mr. Mellon performed with San Diego Opera as Schaunard in La bohème, Las Vegas Opera as Malatesta in Don Pasquale, Union Avenue Opera as Figaro in Il barbiere di Siviglia, and Syracuse Opera in the roles of Don Alfonso in Così fan tutte and Leporello in Don Giovanni.
 He sang in the world premiere of Dear Erich with New York City Opera and performed as Willem/Usher in the American premiere of Glass's The Trial with Opera Theatre of Saint Louis.
 In a double bill with Livermore Valley Opera, he sang the title role of Gianni Schicchi and delivered a performance of Simone in Eine Florentinishce Tragödie that won the company the American Opera Award.
 According to the San Francisco Chronicle, he sang Simone in "robust, dark-hued tones that consistently rang out at the forefront of the musical texture...with a steely vocal edge that never interfered with the beauty and flexibility of his singing."